cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.0.10-release-notes.md

 If you are running Bitcoin Core or an older version of ZURBank, shut it down.
 Wait until it has completely shut down, then copy the new version of `zurbankd`, `zurbank-cli` and `zurbank-qt`.
 On Microsoft Windows the setup routine can be used to automate these steps.

-During the first startup historical Omni transactions are reprocessed and ZURBank will not be usable for approximately 15 minutes up to two hours.
+During the first startup historical Zus transactions are reprocessed and ZURBank will not be usable for approximately 15 minutes up to two hours.
 The progress of the initial scan is reported on the console, the GUI and written to the `debug.log`.
 The scan may be interrupted, but can not be resumed, and then needs to start from the beginning.

 Downgrading
 -----------